ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 Most of these networks require additional infrastructure elements such as **"Edge Gateways"** and **Network Pools"**.

-The control panel VCD has a network banner with 5 sections :
+The VCD control panel has a network banner with 6 sections:

 - `Network`{.action}.
 - `Edge Gateways`{.action}.